Tearran/configng-v2/CONTRIBUTING.md

 ### Step 3: Verify & Test

-- GitHub Actions runs `shellcheck`, formatting checks, and required field validation.
-- Run `tools/staging_01_check_required.sh` to verify required files are present.
+- Run `./tools/02_verify_pull_request.sh` to check your files in `staging/` for formatting, required fields, and basic issues.
 - Manually verify module behavior in `staging/` for correctness and compatibility.
+- GitHub Actions runs `shellcheck`, formatting checks, and required field validation on pull requests.

 ### Step 4: Promote